ScienceComputing/NGSOmics_Programming/CaseControl_Design.md

+# Overview of a case-control study
+This retrospective study starts with the final health outcome and then traces back to identify potential causes that could have led to this outcome

+# Important historical case-control studies
+- 1950's: cigarette smoking and lung cancer
+- 1970's: post-memopausal estrogens and endometrial cancer
+- 1980's: Aspirin and Reyes syndrome; Tampon use and toxic shock syndrome; AIDS and sexual practices
+- 1990's: vaccine effectiveness; diet and cancer

 # Features of a case-control study
 - An observational study
 - A retrospective study that depends on recalling and recording events that happened before the selection of cases and controls